dijasila/GPAW/doc/documentation/qeh/qeh.rst

     = \int  (-z) \chi(z,z') \mathrm{d}z \mathrm{d}z'
     = - \chi_{DM}

-where for the last inequality we made the substitution `z \rightarrow-z` and `z' \rightarrow- z'`.
+where for the last equality we made the substitution `z \rightarrow-z` and `z' \rightarrow- z'`.
 A similar result holds for `\chi_{MD}`.
 Therefore one only needs to calculate the off-diagonal elements for materials that do not have mirror symmetry.